jan-leila/nix-config-mirror/README.md

 - Look into this for flake templates https://nix.dev/manual/nix/2.22/command-ref/new-cli/nix3-flake-init
 - Look into this for headscale https://carlosvaz.com/posts/setting-up-headscale-on-nixos/
 - Look into this for home assistant configuration https://nixos.wiki/wiki/Home_Assistant https://myme.no/posts/2021-11-25-nixos-home-assistant.html
+- This person seams to know what they are doing with home manager https://github.com/arvigeus/nixos-config/

 ## Configuration
 set up git configuration for local development: `git config --local include.path .gitconfig`